osquery/osquery/docs/wiki/deployment/performance-safety.md

 * Build and run `make test`
 * Attempt to detect memory leaks using `./tools/profile.py --leaks`
 * Run a performance measurement using `./tools/profile.py`
-* Check performance against the latest release tag and commit to master.
+* Check performance against the latest release tag and commit to master
-* Build docs and API spec on release tag or commit to master.
+* Build docs and API spec on release tag or commit to master

 ## Virtual table blacklist

 Performance impacting virtual tables are most likely the result of missing features/tooling in osquery.
-Because of their dependencies on core optimizations there's no hard including the table generation code in master as long as the table is blacklisted when a non-developer builds the tool suite.
+Because of their dependencies on core optimizations, there is no harm including the table generation code in master as long as the table is blacklisted when a non-developer builds the tool suite.

-If you are developing latent tables that would be blacklisted please make sure you are relying on a feature with a clear issue and traction.
+If you are developing latent tables that would be blacklisted, please make sure you are relying on a feature with a clear issue and traction.
 Then add your table name (as it appears in the `.table` spec) to [`specs/blacklist`](https://github.com/facebook/osquery/blob/master/specs/blacklist) and adopt:

 ```
 $ DISABLE_BLACKLIST=1 make